natcannon13/selenographist/README.md

   * s (so close)
   * w (way way off)
   * c (correct)
-* There is a limit to which tokens are available.
+* Tokens are limited.

-  * 36 yes/no combined triggers the village loss condition.
+  * 36 Yes/No tokens
-  * 12 maybe makes maybe unavailable
+  * 12 Maybe tokens
-  * 1 s or w makes those unavailable
+  * 1 So Close token
+  * 1 Way Way Off token
-  * 1 c triggers the village win condition
+  * 1 Correct token
-* At any time a player may run !t r in the game channel to view how many yes/no tokens remain.
+* The mentioned player will be mentioned in the game channel with the Mayor's response.

-Running out of time triggers the village loss condition.

-Village Win Condition:
+An embed message displays the time and number of Yes/No tokens remaining, as well as the tokens received by each player.

-* The Werewolves are revealed to the rest of the table.
-They get 15 \* w seconds to discuss who they think the seer is.
-At the end of this time, one werewolf votes on who the seer is.
+If any player receives the Correct token, the Werewolves get an opportunity to kill the Seer.
+The Werewolves are revealed to the rest of the players, and get 30 seconds to discuss who the seer is.
+One Werewolf is randomly selected to make the final decision.
+To kill the Seer, this Werewolf must use the following command within the 30 seconds:

-The command is !vote <player>
+#### !vote <player>

-* If the seer is correctly identified, the werewolves win.
+If the mentioned player is the Seer, the Werewolves win.

-Village Loss Condition:

-The village gets 60 seconds to discuss who they think the werewolf is.
-At the end of this time, everyone votes for who they think the werewolf is.

-The command is !vote <player>
+If the town runs out of Yes/No tokens or the timer runs out before they have guessed the Magic Word, the Village must now try to vote out a Werewolf.
+The Magic Word is revealed to every player, and the town gets 60 seconds to discuss who the Werewolves are.
+Each player votes using the same vote command within the 60 seconds.

-If the person who receives the most votes is a werewolf, the village wins.
+If the player(s) with the most votes is a Werewolf, the Village wins.

+After either voting phase, an embed message is sent, displaying the Seer and Werewolves, and the winner of the game.

-The mayor role is then removed and the game resets.
+The bot then disconnects from the voice channel, removes the Mayor role, and resets so that the game can be played again!